A Noise Generation Library with support for both Perlin noise and Simplex noise.

 -

-Returns the noise at the given offset.
+Returns the noise at the given position.
 Returns a value between 0 and 1

 Note: This method tweaks the input values by just a bit to make sure there are decimal points.
 If you don't want that, use the 'purePerlin' method instead